Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Broadband reflection matrix

 where we have assumed, in first approximation, that $\overline{H}_\textrm{in/out}$ is constant over the frequency bandwidth.
-The occurrence of the sinc factor in the integrand of the last equation shows that, in the broadband regime, the axial resolution $\overline{\delta z}_0$ is dictated by the frequency bandwidth, such that
+The occurrence of the sinc factor in the integrand of the last equation accounts for the time gating operation of \eqref{eq:sumRrr_freq}.
+Its spatial extent yields the expected axial resolution $\overline{\delta z}_0\sim c /2\Delta f$ in a broadband regime.

-\la{Fig.~\ref{fig:focusing2}(b$_1$) shows the ultrasound image $\overline{\mathcal{I}}(\mathbf{r},\Delta f)$ built from the diagonal\al{s} of $\Rrrbar(\Delta f)$ \eqref{imcalc}.
-The gain in resolution, compared to the original monochromatic image in [Fig.~\ref{fig:focusing2}(a$_1$)], is clearly visible.
-While the monochromatic image displays} an elongated speckle that \la{is not very sensitive to the structural details} of the calf, the coherent sum of \eqref{eq:sumRrr_freq} drastically improves the axial resolution and contrast of the image \la{, revealing the micro-architecture of the calf tissues.}

-\alex{Fig.~\ref{fig:focusing2}(b$_2$) shows the \al{cross-section} $\overline{\mathbf{R}}_{xx}{(\Delta f,z)}$ of the broadband FR matrix $\overline{\mathbf{R}}_{\mathbf{rr}}(\Delta f)$ at depth $z=18$ mm [dotted white line of \la{Fig.}~\ref{fig:focusing2}(\la{b$_1$})].
-Compared to its monochromatic counterpart [Fig.~\ref{fig:focusing2}(a\la{$_2$})], the single scattering contribution along the diagonal of $\overline{\mathbf{R}}_{\mathbf{rr}}$ is enhanced \mat{with respect} to the off-diagonal coefficients. \la{This enhancement is due to the time-gating procedure; contributions from scatterers which sit above and below the focal plane have been eliminated, so the remaining singly-scattered echoes are located near the diagonal of $\overline{\mathbf{R}}_{\mathbf{rr}}$.} Note that the multiply-scattered echoes whose time-of-flight differs from the ballistic time are also removed in the same proportion.
-The single-to-multiple scattering ratio is thus preserved through the time gating operation.}
+Not surprisingly, the coherent sum of \eqref{eq:sumRrr_freq} drastically improves the axial resolution and contrast of the image $\overline{\mathcal{I}}(\mathbf{r},\Delta f)$ built from the diagonal\al{s} of $\Rrrbar(\Delta f)$ \eqref{eq:sumRrr_freq} \la{, revealing the micro-architecture of the calf tissues in the experiment (Fig.~\ref{fig:focusing2}(b$_1$)) and the anechoic region in the numerical simulations (Figs.~\ref{fig:focusing1}(b$_2$,b$_4$).} \alex{Fig.~\ref{fig:focusing2}(b$_2$) shows the \al{cross-section} $\overline{\mathbf{R}}_{xx}{(\Delta f,z)}$ of the experimental FR matrix $\overline{\mathbf{R}}_{\mathbf{rr}}(\Delta f)$ at depth $z=18$ mm [dotted white line of \la{Fig.}~\ref{fig:focusing2}(\la{b$_1$})].
+Compared to its monochromatic counterpart [Fig.~\ref{fig:focusing2}(a\la{$_2$})], the single scattering contribution along the diagonal of $\overline{\mathbf{R}}_{\mathbf{rr}}$ is enhanced \mat{with respect} to the off-diagonal coefficients. \la{This enhancement is due to the time-gating procedure; contributions from scatterers which sit above and below the focal plane have been eliminated, so the remaining singly-scattered echoes are located near the diagonal of $\overline{\mathbf{R}}_{\mathbf{rr}}$.}}